karam-mustafa/frontend-course/4/README.md

   - text-indent
   - height and width with max-content
 - JavaScript concepts that we covered
-  - explain of the usage of JavaScript
+  - explanation of javascript usage
-  - explaining of DOM
+  - explanation of DOM
   - variable types

 - Other resources to learn from: